Racers hate losing money buying the wrong stuff for their race car and then having to fork out more money for the right part.

-Decidedly low tech....
-But way more important than I thought over 15 years ago, when we first came up with the idea.
-It's been the key to developing the Weight Transfer Worksheet™ for use on production road and race cars.
+It's decidedly low tech.
+But way more important than I thought nearly twenty years ago, when I first came up with the idea.
+It's worked out to be consistent and reliable.
+More accurate and way easier than traditional methods.

-Our Bounce Test™ is one of two basic procedures we use in getting the data we need for the Weight Transfer Worksheet™.
-(The other is measuring the Motion Ratio for the spring where we have coil-overs, and therefore cannot remove the shocks to do the Bounce Test™.)
+Our Bounce Test™ is one of two basic procedures we use in determining the suspension frequency.
+The other requires measuring the Motion Ratio for the spring.
+We need this for coil-over suspensions where we cannot remove the shocks to do the Bounce Test™.

 Why is the Bounce Test™ so important?
 Because it gives us a direct read of the suspension frequency, front and rear, our most important number, and the starting point in setting up the car.
 And nothing could be simpler, as you see in the video.
 Right?

 Well, there are fine nuances and things you find out when you try this.
 It's our experience with the Bounce Test™ over nearly twenty years that gives us confidence in the recommendations we make.

 By working with the Bounce Test™, we have added a new dimension to spring selection for production race cars.